 Takumi Minamino to Liverpool: Who is Reds' transfer target?

-Liverpool are in talks to sign Red Bull Salzburg midfielder Takumi Minamino in January - but what will the Japan international bring to Anfield?
+With Red Bull Salzburg midfielder Takumi Minamino set to have a medical at Liverpool - what will the Japan international bring to Anfield?

-Minamino impressed against the Reds in October with a goal and assist as the Austrian side narrowly suffered a 4-3 defeat at Anfield and caught the eye once more in the return fixture, when Liverpool won 2-0 on Tuesday.
-His £7.25m contract release clause has attracted interest from Premier League clubs.
+Minamino impressed against the Reds in October with a goal and assist as the Austrian side narrowly suffered a 4-3 defeat at Anfield and caught the eye once more in the return fixture, when Liverpool won 2-0 earlier in December.
+His £7.25m contract release clause has attracted interest from Premier League clubs, but he is now expected to join Liverpool on January 1.

 Minamino joined Salzburg for less than £1m from Japan top-tier side Cerezo Osaka in January 2015.

-Despite missing the mid-part of this season, he has been in scintillating form in the Austrian Bundesliga, too, with five goals and six assists from just 11 starts.
+Despite missing part of this season, he has been in scintillating form in the Austrian Bundesliga, too, with five goals and six assists from just 11 starts.
 For Japan, he's maintained that impressive ratio with 11 goals in 22 games.

 - Ralf Rangnick: Takumi Minamino in Klopp's mould